buildingSMARTalliance/BIMStorm/_posts/2016-08-12-welcome-BIMSTorm.markdown

 ---
 ### Public
 This site is opened to the public as view only.
-To edit join the[current BIMStorm: ](http://bimstorm.com/Data/signup.html)
+To edit join the [current BIMStorm: ](http://bimstorm.com/Data/signup.html)

 ---